 Anyway.
 It gave me a bit of an idea.
-Turns out there aren’t that many official Da Vinci Paintings in the world.
-If you include the disputed paintings the total comes up to 21.
-(22 if you count The evil jesus with the squinty eye) 20 of those are in europe:
+Turns out there aren’t that many official Da Vinci paintings in the world.
+If you include the disputed paintings, the total comes up to 21.
+(22 if you count Evil Jesus with the Squinty Eye) Twenty of those are in Europe:

 6 in the Louvre in Paris,